sai-d-build/circuit_stem/DOCS/TESTING.md

 *   **Automation:** We will automate as much of the testing process as possible using Flutter's testing framework.
 *   **Modularity:** We will write modular tests that are easy to read, understand, and maintain.
 *   **Consistency:** We will use a consistent testing strategy across all levels of the application.
+*   **Stability & Isolation**: Tests must be hermetic (self-contained).
+We achieve this by mocking all external services (file system, audio, preferences) and pre-initializing the game state.
+This ensures tests are fast, reliable, and fail only for valid reasons.
+*   **Readability & Maintainability**: Tests must be easy to understand.
+We achieve this by abstracting all complex interactions and state-checking into a universal `GameTestHelper` class.

 ## 2. Level 1 – Comprehensive Circuit Test Cases